 The FASEA exam is a three hour exam plus 15 minutes reading, consisting of 70 questions comprising 64 multiple choice and six short written answers.
 FASEA will hold the exam sittings approximately every two months over the next two years.

-The FASEA exams are held in an approved centre on computers provided, allowing electronic access to statutory legislation and certain other materials published by ASIC and other regulators as specified by FASEA.
+The FASEA exam is held in an approved centre on computers provided, allowing electronic access to statutory legislation and certain other materials published by ASIC and other regulators as specified by FASEA.

 1. Regulatory and Legal Obligations